joelburton/sa-plus/reverses.rst

 - Rebid new 5c major

-- w/o major, **Ingberman** `2NT*`: requests opener to rebid 1st suit (aka :title:`Lebensohl after Opener's Reverse`)
+- w/o major, :ref:`ingberman`: requests opener to rebid 1st suit

-  - XXX Would rebid of 1st major be stronger than Ingberman?

-- XXX `2NT`, etc, what would this show when using Ingberman

 .. todo:: This treatment is very different from Seagram

   - Options for weak are: rebid own, bid NT at lowest, give pref to opener's 1st/2nd suit

-  - Says `1H-2C-2S` still promises 17+p, not the 15+p

-  Should we keep Ingberman?

 .. rubric:: GF